MarkoSagadin/MicroML/README.md

 ### MacOS

 Did not test my setup on any Mac machine, but it should not be that much different from Linux.
-I everything else fails, there is still an option to use VM VirtualBox.
+If everything else fails on a Mac, there is still an option to use VM VirtualBox.

 ## <a name="Installation-and-setup"></a> Installation and setup

 ### Clone repository

-Run below command to clone MicroML project and to initialize and update submodules:
+Run the command below to clone the MicroML project and to initialize and update submodules:

 `git clone --recurse-submodules https://github.com/SkobecSlo/MicroML.git`

-If you accidentally did only git clone then just move into MicroML directory and execute:
+If you accidentally did only `git clone` then just move into MicroML directory and execute:

 `git submodule update --init --recursive`

 ### TensorFlow setup

 Before we can even compile a simple example for our target, we need to run a `hello_world` example that will be executed on our host machine.
-This is needed because makefiles written by TensorFlow team pull in several necessary repositories from third parties, which are missing by defualt.
+This is needed because makefiles written by TensorFlow team pull in several external dependencies from third parties, which are missing by defualt.
 After compilation these libraries can be found under `tensorflow/lite/micro/tools/make/downloads`.

 To get them we first move inside `tensorflow` folder: